 Meeting and greeting in Poland

-Greetings and farewells in Poland are marked with a kiss on each cheek for those who are on close terms, and the usual handshake between men and business acquaintances.
-Women shouldn’t be surprised if older men kiss their hands.
+Meetings and greetings in Poland are marked with a kiss on each cheek for those who are on close terms, and there’s the usual handshake between men and business acquaintances.
+Women shouldn’t be surprised if older men kiss their hands, although this practice is waning among younger generations, who generally prefer handshakes.
+Don’t say goodbye in doorways (including a handshake through a doorway), as it is thought to bring bad luck.

 Gift-giving etiquette in Poland